Vodafone GigaCube 5G review

 Design

 The Vodafone GigaCube 5G is a white rectangle that stands upright like a mini monolith.
-It has a blue light at the bottom, a few indicator lights for 4G, 5G and Wi-Fi performance just above, and higher still a Huawei logo, as while this is sold as the Vodafone GigaCube, it’s actually a Huawei 5G CPE Pro, specifically the H112-370 version of the Huawei 5G CPE Pro.
+It has grilles on the top and bottom, indicator lights on the front, and while this is sold as a Vodafone device it’s actually a ZTE MC888 Ultra.

-You don’t need to worry too much about the version number, but we’ll get to how it performs below.
+You don’t need to worry too much about the model, but we’ll get to how it performs below.
 In terms of how it looks, it’s plain, with most of the points of interest actually being hidden away at the back.
-It’s here that you’ll find a pair of Ethernet ports, along with the power lead and power button.
+It’s here that you’ll find a pair of Ethernet ports, along with the power lead.

-At 99 x 107 x 215mm it’s taller than most broadband devices, but should still comfortably fit on most surfaces.
+At 205 x 100 x 100mm it’s taller than most broadband devices, but should still comfortably fit on most surfaces.

 Setup